Frequently Asked Questions

 The stores which carry re-enacting equipment are called sutlers and can be found at most events setup in large walk-through tents.
 Sutlers followed the Civil War armies around selling things to the soldiers not supplied by the quartermasters.
 However, depending on which one you visit, the modern sutler carries anything from toys to women’s attire to uniforms.
 When purchasing your equipment, it is best to have an experienced soldier accompany you to assist with choosing the right equipment.
 Sutlers known for good equipment are listed on our Links page.

-Where do you reenact ?
+Where do you travel for events ?

 Most of our events in the southeast – Georgia, Tennessee, Florida, the Carolinas, and Alabama.
 However, we will at times travel to attend large national events or other events across the country.